Bodhimaṇḍa

 Bodhimaṇḍa (Sanskrit and Pali) or daochang (J. dōjō; T. byang chub snying po) is a term used in Buddhism meaning the "seat of awakening" or "platform of enlightenment".
 According to Haribhadra, it is "a place used as a seat, where the essence of enlightenment is present".
 In our world, this refers to the specific spot in Bodh Gaya under the bodhi tree, where Shakyamuni Buddha attained enlightenment, but technically, it can be used to refer to the place of awakening of any Buddha or bodhisattva.

-In Buddhist cosmology, the bodhimaṇḍa is also said to be the center or navel of the world, i.e. an axis mundi which connects the divine and profane worlds.
+In Buddhist cosmology, the Buddha's bodhimaṇḍa is also said to be the center or navel of the world, i.e. an axis mundi which connects the divine and profane worlds.

+Regarding the bodhimaṇḍas of various bodhisattvas, they are said to be located in various places throughout Asia and have become places of pilgrimage for Mahayana Buddhists and numerous temples and monasteries have grown around them.
+One Indian example is Mount Potalaka, a sacred mountain in India, traditionally held to be Avalokiteśvara's bodhimaṇḍa.

+In Chinese Buddhism, there are four mountains that are regarded as bodhisattva bodhimaṇḍas.
+These four sacred places are: